grpc/grpc-go/examples/features/opentelemetry/README.md

 # OpenTelemetry

-This example shows how to configure OpenTelemetry on a client and server, and shows what type of telemetry data it can produce for certain RPC's.
+This example shows how to configure OpenTelemetry on a client and server, and shows what type of telemetry data it can produce for certain RPCs.

 ## Try it